 With the start of a new year, many nonprofits are evaluating their year-end campaigns and maybe even making plans for the end of 2015.

-Instead, nonprofits need to focus on communicating with donors all year long, not just as a means to meet year-end goals, according to Bill Mountcastle, President & Principal Advisor at Health Philanthropy Services Group, LLC, who presented a session on donor impact communications here in Cleveland in December.
+Instead, nonprofits need to focus on communicating with donors all year long, not just as a means to meet year-end goals, according to Bill Mountcastle, President & Principal Advisor at Health Philanthropy Services Group, LLC, who presented a session on donor impact communications at Foundation Center Cleveland in December.
 Here’s a recap of his key points:

 Donor Retention vs. Donor Acquisition